EDmamba: Rethinking Efficient Event Denoising with Spatiotemporal Decoupled SSMs: Experiments

 \subsection{Quantitative Evaluation}

 To evaluate denoising performance on labeled datasets, we compute AUC scores following the evaluation protocol in~\cite{guo2022low}, with results reported in Tab.~\ref{tab:auc}.
-The DND21 dataset features two test scenes at 346 $\times$ 260 resolution with varying shot noise rates (1-10 Hz/pixel), simulating challenging low-light conditions, while the DVSCLEAN dataset provides five high-resolution test sequences (1280 $\times$ 720) under two distinct noise levels (50\% and 100\% noise ratios).
-Our EDmamba achieves the highest AUC scores on DND21 dataset by effectively handling varying shot noise levels.
-On average, EDmamba achieves AUC scores of 0.9944 and 0.9693 on the hotel-bar and driving scenes, respectively, outperforming EDformer with relative AUC improvements of 1.15\% and 3.01\%.
-While EDmamba achieves leading performance on the majority of sequences in DVSCLEAN, EDnCNN slightly outperforms it in a few cases.
-This is attributed to EDnCNN’s explicit encoding of spatio-temporal neighborhoods, where k most recent events of both polarities are collected within a local spatial window.
-In contrast, EDmamba operates directly on raw event streams, favoring simplicity and efficiency.
+DND21 includes two 346×260 test scenes with shot noise rates from 1–10 Hz/pixel, simulating low-light conditions.
+DVSCLEAN provides five 1280×720 sequences under two noise levels (50\% and 100\%).
+Our EDmamba achieves the highest AUC scores on DND21 by effectively handling varying shot noise levels.
+On average, EDmamba achieves AUC scores of 0.9944 and 0.9693 on the hotel-bar and driving scenes, outperforming EDformer with relative AUC improvements of 1.15\% and 3.01\%.
+While EDmamba achieves leading performance on most DVSCLEAN sequences, EDnCNN slightly outperforms it in a few cases due to its use of $k$-nearest spatio-temporal neighbors for fine-grained event aggregation.
+However, this explicit neighbor search increases computational cost (Tab.~\ref{tab:efficiency}), whereas EDmamba processes raw streams directly with higher efficiency.

-To further evaluate the generalization ability of EDmamba in real-world, label-free scenarios, we conduct MESR testing on the E-MLB dataset, which includes both daytime and nighttime event sequences.
-As shown in Tab.~\ref{tab:mesr}, EDmamba consistently achieves high MESR scores on both daytime and nighttime datasets, indicating stable denoising performance even under low-light conditions.
-In addition, we also compute MESR on DND21.
-The results further support the generalization ability of our method across both synthetic and real-world conditions.
+To further evaluate the generalization of EDmamba in label-free, real-world scenarios, we conduct MESR testing on the E-MLB (Daylight, Night) and DND21 datasets.
+As shown in Tab.~\ref{tab:mesr}, EDmamba consistently delivers strong MESR performance, demonstrating robust denoising under challenging lighting.
+While methods like TS tend to achieve high MESR by over-suppressing both noise and informative background content, EDmamba strikes a better balance between denoising and content preservation.